 I don’t need to tell you I was sick to my stomach with disappointment and discouragement.
 I attempted to debate the issue with the person on the other end of the email to no avail.
 I even mentioned the dozens of witch potions and readings I saw were still listed on Etsy that were just like mine and his response was that just because they hadn’t been caught yet didn’t mean Etsy was discriminating (my word) against me.
 (Bullsh*t, Etsy.)

 I was so angry and frustrated that I decided to close both of my Etsy shops immediately (even though the other, non-witchy shop wasn’t affected).
 There was no way I was giving them another dime of my money.
 I copied and pasted what I could from the remaining listings, moved my domains to my own hosting space, and set about building my shops all over again.
 (I ended up building them both with WordPress and WooCommerce.)
-I’m still adding items to the Good Witch and Co.
-Shop, but it is finally fully functional and I actually prefer the interface I’ve setup.
+I’m still adding items to the SAGE + MYSTIC shop, but it is finally fully functional and I actually prefer the interface I’ve setup.
 My tarot readings are now available to purchase here on the Magical Guidance site and I prefer that, as well.
 I like being able to setup the page exactly the way I want it and to process payments and shipping through a company other than Etsy.